formicalab/MoveVMToZone/README.md

 - **Identity:** System-assigned and user-assigned managed identities
 - **Spot VM settings:** Priority, eviction policy, max price
 - **Proximity Placement Group:** If compatible with target zone
+- **Resource cleanup:** NIC and all disks are configured with `DeleteOption=Delete` so they are automatically deleted when the VM is deleted

 ### Disk SKU Conversion